ashley-koh/tsh-dashboard/frontend/README.md

-│   ├── components          # All simple and reusable components used throughout application │   ├── context             # Context files that are used across multiple pages │   ├── data                # JSON files that are used (form data, config, global contants) │   ├── hooks               # Global hooks
+│   ├── components          # All simple and reusable components used throughout application │   ├── context             # Context files that are used across multiple pages │   ├── data                # JSON files that are used (form data, config, global contants) │   ├── lib                 # Contains facades (wrappers) for various libraries (e.g. axios) │   ├── hooks               # Global hooks
-│   ├── pages               # One folder for each complex component (pages) in application │   ├── utils               # Contains pure function like formatters │   ├── App.tsx             # Main Component
+│   ├── pages               # One folder for each complex component (pages) in application │   ├── types               # Type definitions that are used globally │   ├── utils               # Contains pure function like formatters │   ├── App.tsx             # Main Component
 └── ...